5 Important Factors to Consider in Your Decision to Retire

 Your mileage may vary.

-Bucket 3 is earning income from equity ETFs.
-This income will come from mainly our RRSPs, as we intend to “live off dividends and distributions” and withdraw capital from our RRSPs/RRIFs over time as we work part-time.
+- Bucket 3 is earning income from equity ETFs.
+This income will come from mainly our RRSPs as registered accounts, as we intend to “live off dividends and distributions” and withdraw capital from our RRSPs/RRIFs over time as we work part-time.

 The purpose of having buckets is simple but effective: this retirement bucket strategy is an investment approach that segregates your sources of cash or income into three buckets.
 Each of these buckets has a defined purpose based on what or when the money is for: now, (short-term), intermediate (near-term) or long-term (multi-year or decade).